arkku/dotfiles/README.md

-* `gdf` – view the diff of modified files without leaving the selection, with a live preview of the diff (this supports multiple keyboard shortcuts, shown on the screen, to perform various actions, such as staging/unstaging files, opening them in the editor or difftool, etc.)
+* `gdf` – view the diff of modified files without leaving the selection, with a live preview of the diff (this supports multiple keyboard shortcuts, shown on the screen, to perform various actions, such as staging/unstaging files, opening them in the editor or difftool, etc.), branch names given as argument also work (e.g. `gdf master`)
 * `gdfs` or `gstaged` – view staged files and diff, unstage, or commit them
 * `ge` – open a file in `$EDITOR`
 * `gadd` – select modified files to stage (`git add`)